JanBask Training Blog Audit

 Dec 2021

-2) Also, in the same blog, I feel the line - “Answer to salesforce Basic Interview Questions.3” is unnecessary which follows after the Question.
-We can simply avoid this line and have the answer there.
-Also, almost the same line is written after every question everywhere which looks like a repetition.
+• In the same blog, the line “Answer to Salesforce Basic Interview Questions.
+3” is unnecessary; it follows the question.
+Also, almost the same line is written after every question everywhere, which looks like a repetition.

-3) The blog paragraphs can be shorter.
-This is an issue found in most blogs.
-Also, the tone is very mechanical.
+• The blog paragraphs could be shorter.
+This was an issue found in most blogs.
+Also, the tone was very mechanical.
 It's not friendly and conversational.

-The highlighted paragraph above can be broken into two paragraphs.
-Also lines like “What is the Salesforce 1-1-1 Model?
+• The highlighted paragraph above can be broken into two paragraphs.
+Also, lines like “What is the Salesforce 1-1-1 model?
 Let me guide you.”
-This can be more engaging.
+This could be more engaging.

-4) Also, having a Call to Action - “With no delay, join the tutorial on Salesforce, get certified by pursuing a professional online certification course, and jumpstart your Salesforce career!” in the introduction may not be right.
+• Also, having a call to action – “With no delay, join the tutorial on Salesforce, get certified by pursuing a professional online certification course, and jumpstart your Salesforce career!" – in the introduction may not be right.

-The article is about the SalesForce Guide, so as an audience I shall like to know about SalesForce first.
-It will be appropriate if we can insert this line in between and at the end.
+• The article is about the Salesforce Guide, so as an audience, I would like to know about Salesforce first.
+It will be appropriate if we can insert this line between and at the end.

-5) Another major flaw in the blogs were lack of any connecting lines between paragraphs.
-In longer blogs, these lines keep the users hooked from start to last.
+• Another major flaw in the blogs was the lack of any connecting lines between paragraphs.
+In longer blogs, these lines keep the users hooked from start to end.

-Such lines engage the readers connecting between two sections or paras.
+• Such lines engage the readers, connecting the two sections or paragraphs.
 Nowadays, everyone has a mobile in their hand.
 On mobile devices, often the entire page does not appear.
 So, small paragraphs and connectors can help readers navigate through the content.

-6) Another thing I observed is that FAQ are placed suddenly before the Conclusion.
-FAQs normally placed after concluding.
+• Another thing I observed in another blog, "Docker Certification", is that the FAQ section was placed suddenly before the conclusion.
+They are normally placed after concluding.

 Link - https://www.janbasktraining.com/blog/docker-certification/

-10) The TOC is not there in the mobile version.
+• The TOC is not there in the mobile version for these blogs.
+Link – https://www.janbasktraining.com/blog/salesforce-admin-tutorial/; Link – https://www.janbasktraining.com/blog/what-is-sfdc/

-11) Also, the YouTube video is trimmed to half and didn't fit within the margin.
-But again the presentability can be improved.
+• Also, the YouTube videos were getting trimmed to half in some blogs and didn't fit within the margin.

-The above observations are in tandem with things observed in the portal.
-The content is good, however, the presentability like - introduction, tone, smaller sentences, smaller paragraphs, and paragraph connectors can be much better.
+I passed on my above observations to the team to help them create better and more well-structured blogs across JanBask.
+The content is good; however, the presentability, like introduction, tone, smaller sentences, smaller paragraphs, and paragraph connectors, could be much better.